SuB1X-Coin/documentation/guides/mn_dont_do_this_at_home.md

 * Running old PCs and Laptops at home also costs energy, creates noise and they can be a fire risk when running 24/7.

-* Your IP Address can be traced back to your home, therefore it is unsafe.
+* Your IP address can be traced back to your home, therefore it is unsafe.

 **Recommendation:** Get a $5 a month Linux VPS server and host up to four MasterNode from different coins.